faizandarwesh/Android-Interesting-Topics/Android Topics.md

 # Android-Interesting-Topics
-The topics that i found interesting and essential for Android Developers to learn
+The topics that i found interesting and essential for Android/Flutter Developers to learn

 **Pathway for Professional Android Developer** <br/>
 https://github.com/mobile-roadmap/android-developer-roadmap<br/>